vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE title = 'Metropolis';
 ```

 And you can filter numeric records such as the `release_year`.
-The following code select any films released after the year 2000:
+The following query select any films released after the year 2000:

 ```
 SELECT title